-Message #1 – The government must restructure the funding formula for Individuals and Families utilizing Individualized Funding (Passport)
+Message #1 – The government must restructure the funding formula for People and Families utilizing Individualized Funding (Passport)

-- In Mississauga as of April 2019 there are 1570 individuals receiving Passport funding
+- In Mississauga as of April 2019 there are 1570 people receiving Passport funding

 - Most people receiving Passport funding do not receive sufficient funding to address their day support needs

 - Of those many can only afford less than three days a week of support